Key Takeaways

 Research shows that we’re healthier and happier when we feel close to other people.
 So when we feel isolated and alone, it can take a toll on our well-being.
 Fortunately, if you’re struggling with loneliness, therapy can help you learn to improve your sense of connection on your terms.

 When you need support for your mental health, Rula makes it easy to find the accessible, affordable care you deserve.
-In just a few clicks, you can select a provider who takes your insurance and make your first appointment as early as this week.
+In just a few clicks, you can select a provider who takes your insurance and make your first appointment as soon as tomorrow.
 Whether you’re interested in individual, couples, or family therapy, we’re here to help ensure that you get the right support for your needs, all from the comfort of home.